sapphire9901/Dave3625-Host-2025/Lab5/readme.md

 # Import modules for machine learning
 from sklearn.model_selection import train_test_split, GridSearchCV
-from sklearn.tree import DecisionTreeClassifier, plot_tree
-from sklearn.ensemble import RandomForestClassifier from sklearn.naive_bayes import GaussianNB, MultinomialNB, BernoulliNB from sklearn.preprocessing import LabelEncoder, StandardScaler, OneHotEncoder from sklearn.metrics import confusion_matrix, accuracy_score, classification_report
+from sklearn.neighbors import KNeighborsClassifier from sklearn.svm import SVC from sklearn.ensemble import RandomForestClassifier from sklearn.preprocessing import StandardScaler from sklearn.metrics import confusion_matrix, accuracy_score
 ```

 ## Tasks

-## Task 1: Load and Explore the Student Performance Datset
+## Task 1: Load and Explore the Datset
-The Student Performance Dataset contains student achievement data, including various attributes related to their academic and personal backgrounds.
-The goal is to predict whether a student needs intervention based on their performance.

-You can read more about the dataset and the meaning of the columns/variables here: https://www.kaggle.com/datasets/larsen0966/student-performance-data-set
+The Wine Quality dataset (UCI Machine Learning Repository) contains information about red and white variants of the Portuguese "Vinho Verde" wine.

 Instructions:

-1. Load the Student_Performance dataset into a pandas DataFrame.
+1. Load the dataset into a pandas DataFrame.
+You can use either the red wine or white wine dataset, or combine them if you wish.

 2. Display the first few rows of the dataset.

 3. Get a summary of the dataset, including data types and descriptive statistics.

-4. Visualize the distribution of the target variable (G3).

-5. (Bonus) Have a look at the documentation for the dataset to understand the columns of the dataset better.

 <details>